 You've probably had moments in your life where you seemed to meet just the right person at just the right moment.
-Maybe they were a close friend, a mentor, a boyfriend/girlfriend, somebody like that.
-Whoever they were, they gave you something you needed at that particular time.
+Whether it was a new friend or romantic interest; a career mentor or someone in your professional network, whoever they were, they gave you exactly what you needed at that particular time.

-Awareness: The buyer is figuring out that they have a problem but hasn't really defined it yet.
+- Awareness: The buyer is figuring out that they have a problem or a need but hasn't really defined it yet.

-Consideration: The buyer clearly understands their problem and is seeking a solution.
+- Consideration: The buyer clearly understands their problem and is researching solutions.

 In order for your potential customers to find value in your content, it needs to align with the stage they've reached.
 People don't want to read stuff about pricing and technical data when they haven't even figured out their problem yet.
-Conversely, they don't want to go over stuff they already know if they're weighing solutions.
+Conversely, they don't need your help discovering they have a problem if they're weighing solutions.